rodber/chevereto-free/README.md

 ##License
 Copyright 2016 [Rodolfo Berríos](http://rodolfoberrios.com)

 Permission is granted to anyone to use this software for **any purpose** except for distribution or re-distribution in its modified form.
 This license does NOT grant you trademark, brand or any derivate rights.
-Any third-party distribution or re-distribution in the scoope of hosted applications based in the software must be approved by the copyright owner.
+Any third-party distribution or re-distribution in the scope of hosted applications based in the software must be approved by the copyright owner.

 The software is offered on an “as-is” basis and no warranty, either expressed or implied, is given.